 “If there were strings on six songs, all of those would have to be done in one session” he explains.
 His next task was writing a score for each track by listening to the records.

-"It was great experience" says Tony.
-"I never saw it as ridiculous.
-It's your ass on the line - when the red light goes on you've got to sing it in tune, whether it's Long Haired Lover From Liverpool or Bohemian Rhapsody".
+“It was a great experience,” says Tony.
+“I never saw it as ridiculous.
+It’s your ass on the line – when the red light goes on you’ve got to sing it in tune, whether it’s Long Haired Lover From Liverpool or Bohemian Rhapsody“.

 Bruce Baxter bowed out in 1978 after Volume 79.
 He had been solely responsible for 65 albums in the series.
-"The sales had begun to dwindle - they'd been hit by compilations of original artists", he says.
-Pickwick pulled the plug in late 1979, although they briefly revived the idea in 1985 for Volume 92, a singular failure.
+“The sales had begun to dwindle – they’d been hit by compilations of original artists”, he says.
+Pickwick pulled the plug in 1982 after the 91st release, although they briefly revived the idea in 1985 for Volume 92, a singular failure.

 The Top of the Pops series was a vital part of the 70s pop scene – total sales must have topped three million – yet, inevitably, they’re treated with embarrassment or scorn by serious ‘rock’ fans.
 But those involved in their production were taxed almost to the limit of their skills.